punitarani/notes/Operating Systems/0 Basics of OS.md

 The process manager is responsible for scheduling programs for execution and coordinating their execution.
 It handles the creation, termination, and synchronization of multiple and concurrent processes.

+## Booting Up

+The Bootstrap is a program in ROM that is transferred to RAM and executed by the CPU.
+It is responsible for loading the OS into memory and starting the OS.